mareforma.open(path=None, *, ...)

 t_invalid, created_at, updated_at.
 Plus two reputation projections computed at query time:

-Raises ValueError if min_support or classification is invalid.
+ValueError if min_support or classification is invalid.

 search(query, *, min_support=None, classification=None, limit=20, include_unverified=False)